AustinO97/pet-store/README.md

 Seeding the database with sample data
 The file lib/seed.py contains code to initialize the database with sample departments and employees.
-Run the following command to seed the database:
+Run the following command to seed the database: python lib/seed.py

-python lib/seed.py
-You can use the SQLITE EXPLORER extension to explore the initial database contents.
-(Another alternative is to run python lib/debug.py and use the ipbd session to explore the database)